uio-bmi/immuneML/docs/source/quickstart/simulation_quickstart.rst

 LIgO simulation starts with defining the YAML file with the simulation parameters.

 - First, we define the immune signals 1 and 2 in the **definitions** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML parameter details`.
 - Second, we define the immune events and the repertoire parameters, such as the number of repertoires and the number of BCRs in therepertoire, in the **simulations** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML parameter details`.
 - Finally, we define technical parameters of the simulation in the **instructions** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML parameter details`.